You know those sales pages that are really, really long? They’re great, but they mostly suck. I mean, the way they’re usually implemented sucks.

 Test a video version

-In the first test, sales pages were identical except for one thing—one had an image above the fold (left) and the other had a video (right):
+A while ago, we tested two “text-only” vs “video+text” long-form pages against each other.
+In the first test, sales pages were identical except for one thing—one had an image above the fold (left), and the other had a video (right):

-Result: video version drove 46% more sales.
+Result: The video version drove 46% more sales.

 Result: The version with the video got 25% more sales.
-(And hard to believe, but auto-play converted 13% better here than “click to play”).
+(And, hard to believe, but auto-play converted 13% better here than “click to play.”)

-Don’t leave the page
+Don’t make users leave the page

 Open info in a lightbox